• Skip to primary navigation

 This Board is chaired by Professor David Cohen and meets five times per year.

-The Board delegates various functions to a number of committees which report to it.
+The Board delegates various functions to committees which report to it.
 The committees are:

 • The Learning and Teaching Committee;